-This may seem obvious, but the location of your new home compared to where you work, and shop is an important consideration when choosing a horse property.
+This may seem obvious, but the location of your new home compared to where you work, and where you shop is an important consideration when choosing a horse property.
 Commuting requires a lot of expense and time.
-The time alone will leave you with less to spend with your horses and less time to maintain the larger property that you're living on.
+The time alone will leave you with less to spend with your horses and less time to maintain the more substantial property that you're living on.
 Even shopping can become more of a chore if you need to drive a long way to get groceries.
-Consider too, the distance from things like health care providers,... entertainment, banks and other amenities.
+Consider too, the distance from things like health care providers, entertainment, banks, and other amenities.

-And if you're off the beaten path, that mile long lane may seem charmingly secluded at first, but will you get to work on time, or will the veterinarian and farrier be able to get in if it gets snowed in during the winter, or is underwater in heavy rains?
+If you're off the beaten path, that mile-long lane may seem charmingly secluded at first, but will you get to work on time, or will the veterinarian and farrier be able to get in if it gets snowed in during the winter, or is underwater in heavy rains?
 Will a narrow, winding road with steep ditches be a nightmare if you need to haul a horse trailer or bring a wagon load of hay in?
-Choosing location is also important to trail riders who want easy access to trails.
+Choosing a location is also crucial to trail riders who want easy access to trails.

 02 of 07

-On... smaller properties, you'll most certainly have to supplement your horse's diet with good hay, to make up for the lack of pasture grass.
-So do some research so you are aware of laws that dictate how many horses (and other livestock, such as swine, goats and cattle) you may keep.
+On smaller properties, you'll most certainly have to supplement your horse's diet with good hay to make up for the lack of pasture grass.
+So do some research so you are aware of laws that dictate how many horses and other livestock you may keep.

 03 of 07

 Land zoning can limit the type of animals you may keep on a property.
-Even though you may regard your horse as a companion animal, chances are zoning by-laws will regard it as livestock.
-Sometimes zoning by-laws can be altered, but carefully research the chances of Some sections of your new property may be designated “Environmentally Protected."
-This meant those areas can not be touched--including clearing a path for fences, taking out dead wood for bonfires or clearing out dead trees.
+Even though you may regard your horse as a companion animal, chances are zoning by-laws will view it as livestock.
+Zoning by-laws can be altered, but you should carefully research your local ordinances.
+Some sections of your new property may be designated “Environmentally Protected."
+This meant those areas cannot be touched, including clearing a path for fences, taking out dead wood for bonfires or clearing out dead trees.

 04 of 07